 Tekselov quality of meat that you can try

 • Stress on top quality portions of the carcass (back, leg)

 • Tender meat of good texture

 • consistently high product quality

-Crosses betweem domestic breed (left) and British texel (Tough Guy) and 2 lambs with 4,5 months - 49 and 52 kg (reaching body weight of mother).
-They have large body frame and fast growth (photo A. Milovanović).
+Crosses between domestic breed (left) and British texel (Tough Guy) and 2 lambs with 4,5 months - 49 and 52 kg (reaching bodyweight of mother).
+They have a large body frame and fast growth (photo A. Milovanović).

 Crosses betweem domestic breed and British texel - 16 months later (photo A. Milovanović).

-Hogget - cross between Würtemberg and Texel, about 90 kg on laparoscopic cradle (Arandjelovac, Serbia, 2018)
+Hogget - cross between Würtemberg and Texel, about 90 kg on the laparoscopic cradle (Arandjelovac, Serbia, 2018)